 - 11. The Respondent objected to several of the Petitioners' exhibits.
-Specifically, Ms. Newsome argued that although she received "some of the exhibits" prior to the hearing, they were not labeled as exhibits and "there was no organization."
-Further, Ms. Newsome argues she did not receive a complete copy of Petitioners' Exhibit 4, 5, 7, and 12.
-In response, Mr. Hiles argued that the exhibits may not have been labeled or arranged in "any direct order" but the packet included "all the parcel reports" and "it should all be together" and that he "always [does] it that way."
+Specifically, Ms. Newsome claimed Petitioners' Exhibits 2, 3, 4, 10, 11, 12, 13, and 14 were not provided prior to the hearing.
+In response, Mr. Hiles stated he supplied "most of the evidence" by providing her with one packet of exhibits for all five hearings scheduled for the day.
+While he acknowledged that he may have "thrown in a couple things" to support his testimony, Ms. Newsome "got most" of the exhibits.
 The ALJ took the objections under advisement. - 12.
 Because the Petitioners opted out of the Board's small claims procedures, both parties were required to exchange copies of their documentary evidence at least five business days prior to the hearing.
 52 IAC 2-7-1(b)(1).
 The exchange requirement allows parties to be better informed and to avoid surprises, and it also promotes an organized, efficient, and fair consideration of the issues at the hearing.
 Failure to comply with this requirement can be grounds to exclude evidence.
 52 IAC 2-7-1(f).
+However, the Board

+3 The Respondent presented several exhibits in a bound folder.
+Although she presented the entire folder, she only offered Respondent's Exhibit 5.

-However, the Board may waive the evidence-sharing requirements for materials that were submitted or made part of the record at the PTABOA hearing.
+- may waive the evidence-sharing requirements for materials that were submitted or made part of the record at the PTABOA hearing.
 52 IAC 2.7-1(d). - 13.
 With that being said, the Board's pre-hearing exchange rule does not necessarily require Mr. Hiles to organize his exhibits in any particular fashion, just to disclose them.
 The parties should have worked together to alleviate problems such as this prior to the hearing.
 Excluding evidence is an extreme sanction the Board will not impose lightly.
 What the Respondent has alleged is not sufficient for the Board to conclude the exhibits should be excluded.
-Here, she failed to state with specificity if she had actually received the exhibits in question prior to the hearing, as she stated she "received some of the exhibits."
-Additionally, she should not have been surprised by these exhibits because they are all public records readily available nor is she prejudiced by admitting them into the record.
-Thus, the Respondent's objections are overruled, and the Petitioners' Exhibits are admitted into the record.
+Here, she failed to state with specificity if she had actually received the exhibits in question prior to the hearing.
+However, the Board is troubled by Mr. Hiles stating that he "may have thrown in a couple things."
+These exhibits seem to include the subject property record card and the property record card of another lot owned by the Petitioners.
+These exhibits should not be a surprise to the Respondent because they are public records and the inclusion of them into the record does not prejudice the Respondent in any way.
+Thus, the Respondent's objections are overruled, and the Petitioners' Exhibits are admitted into the record. - 14.
+The Board notes this ruling does not affect the final determination.

-3 The Petitioners' Form 131 erroneously lists the PTABOA's total assessment determination as \$3,400.

-14. The Board notes this ruling does not affect the final determination.
 Additionally, the Board encourages Mr. Hiles to properly label and identify each exhibit prior to the hearing to alleviate issues such as this in the future.